JBL PartyBox 1000 review: The ultimate choice for serious soirées

 So, who should buy the JBL PartyBox 1000?

 The JBL PartyBox 1000 speaker stands tall in the field of party speakers due to its substantial power, excellent, pro-level sound, and vibrant, bold lighting effects.
 Its sheer scope would lend a presence to the proceedings for karaoke DJs, mobile DJs, musicians, and other frequent event-holders.
 Really it could be the centerpiece to any music lover’s setup, like many of the company’s best Bluetooth speakers.
 If partying in the privacy of your own property is your aim, but you don’t fancy parting with that much coin, JBL has several smaller PartyBox models, each with Bluetooth connectivity, light effects, and other similar features.
-The closest step-down option, the PartyBox 310, retails for $499 and has the same level of JBL sound technology, although at only 240W.
+The closest step-down option, the PartyBox 710, retails for $799 and has a similar level of JBL sound technology, although featuring only 8-inch woofers and 800W.
 However, for the full effect of venue-level audio output, a one-of-a-kind, full-panel light show, and a slew of add-on playthings, you’ll have to spring for the PartyBox 1000, the king of the block.
-If you’re still not sure which JBL speaker you want to buy, check out our JBL speaker comparison.
+(Need something far more compact?
+If you’re still not sure which party speaker you want to buy, check out our JBL speaker comparison.)